 Citi AAdvantage Business Promo

 Time flies when you’re having fun.
-American Airlines’ AAdvantage Loyalty Points program has been around for well over three and a half years.
+American Airlines’ Loyalty Points version of their AAdvantage program has been around for over three and a half years.
 In each of the elite qualification years since, I’ve reached Executive Platinum status.
 Indeed, this ingenious AAdvantage refresh convinced me and many others to suddenly care more about the program.
 AAdvantage sucked me in, and I still consider it a win/win.
 AAdvantage has continued to find innovative methods to engage travelers.
 One angle is via the Citi AAdvantage Business card, and to my surprise, a related promo is returning for 2026.
 I’m describing that development today, how it matters for many, and why now’s a great time to get in on the action.

 Citi AAdvantage Business Promo Details